5 Things Orthodox Christians Should Know About Reformed Christianity

 WCF 29.7

 1. Be charitable and humble.
 “Let everything you do be done in love,” writes St. Paul.
-We need to not assume things of the other side, try to consider nuance, and avoid the sin of pride.
+We need to not assume things of the other side.
+We must also consider nuance and avoid the sin of pride.

 2. Know your Bible.
 Reformed Christians know their Bible backwards and forwards, and so should you.